radicle-dev/radicle.xyz/_pages/download.md

 ## Installation

-To install, simply extract the files to a location in your `PATH`, for example:
+To install, simply extract the files to a location in your `PATH`, for example, on *Linux* you can run:

     $ tar -xvJf ARCHIVE.tar.xz --strip-components=1 -C /usr/local/

 This will place binaries in `/usr/local/bin` and manuals in `/usr/local/man`, and overwrite any existing Radicle binaries.

+On *macOS*, manuals would be placed under `/usr/local/share/` by default.

 <script>
   const releases = document.getElementById("releases");